 That can lead to anxiety. learn to have a system even if just a notebook to record the pros and cons of something.

 Or just straight out being brave to face the consequences of a choice. the more you do it the more resilient you’re will be, the braver and soo you won’t overthink anymore.

 Now obsessiveness is the opposite of letting go.
 If a thought is not doing you good, a relationship not working, something no longer serving you, simply learn to let things go.
-Practice on small things.
+Practice small things.

-Something happened in the past that you keep thinking about? write your thoughts down, in a journal reflect analyze and then let it go.
+Something happened in the past that you keep thinking about? write your thoughts down, in a journal reflect analyze, and then let it go.

 Journaling is a great way to reflect and learn and move on.

 Avoid it.
 The word is not going to come crushing cos something for action is not perfect.
 You have a project to do?
 Give it your all and then accept the results.
-You can learn from a mistake and nest time you will be better.
+You can learn from a mistake and next time you will be better.